Power Of The Prompt

 Linda Belans, Ed.D

 Approach and receive prompts, stories, and responses in a respectful, sacred way.
-It is the responsibility of the team to listen without judgment or the need to do anything beyond being completely present in heart and mind.
-It is not the Witness’s responsibility to offer confirmation – or solace –to “fix” the person.
-The gift of listening is enough.
+Be fully present.
+It is the responsibility of the witnesses/team to listen without judgment and without making suggestions.

-Prompt: Take us to a moment when you actively demonstrated or practiced Love in your work with a student, classroom, family, or colleague.
+Take us to a moment when you actively demonstrated or practiced compassion in your work with a student, classroom, family, or colleague.

 I hear a teacher yell at Quenton because he keeps falling asleep in class.
-I decide to practice love through a compassionate approach.
-I ask him: “What’s going on, Quinton?”
+I decide to practice compassion by being curious.
+I ask him: “What’s going on, Quenton?”
 He tells me that he can’t sleep at night and has gruesome, graphic dreams.
-He says that since his father left and his mother went to jail, he’s afraid that his aunt and grandmother, with whom he lives, will also go away.
+He says that since his father and mother had to leave, he’s afraid that his aunt and grandmother, with whom he lives, will also go away.
 He’s on high vigilance all night and falls asleep during class.
 I feel this 8-year-old unburdening himself and I feel heartbroken.
 I ask him what he’s interested in.
 He enthusiastically responds that he loves science.
-I call his aunt and receive permission to bring Quinton home late because I want to take him to buy a science book.
+I call his aunt and receive permission to bring Quenton home late because I want to take him to buy a science book.

 The next day, I ask Quenton how his night was.
 He excitedly reports that he loves his new book and after reading it, fell into a deep sleep.
-Quinton let go of his nightmare, and I, in this moment, am living my dream of healing before teaching.
-I also understand that healing is a process, and that Quinton has a long way to go.
+Quenton let go of his nightmare, and I, in this moment, am living my dream of healing before teaching.
+I also understand that healing is a process, and that Quenton has a long way to go.
 And so do the teachers that I coach.
-I will begin to work with them tomorrow on listening and teaching through love.
+I will begin to work with them tomorrow on listening and teaching through compassion and curiosity.

 Number of participants

-About 30 seconds of silence between each storyteller.
+About 30 seconds of reflective silence between each storyteller.

 Listen without judgment, interruption, or questioning the Storyteller.